Buzzard, Potrykus's new film, is a funny and uncomfortable tale of a video game addict’s passion for screwing the system.

 Buzzard is the second feature by the resolutely independent writer-director Joel Potrykus, winner of the Best New Director award at the 2012 Locarno Film Festival for his debut feature Ape, which also starred the incredible Joshua Burge, a Buster Keaton for the 99%.
 Here, in addition to writing and directing, Potrykus plays Derek, Marty’s office colleague and fellow video game maniac.
 Potrykus knows what he’s talking about: he has worked the cubicles, played the video games, and is committed to producing films in his hometown of Grand Rapids.
 Most importantly, he recognizes that making a movie can be the greatest con job of all.
 But he also brings a sophisticated sensibility to the table, filming in long static shots that reinforce the ambiguity of Marty’s actions.
 If Marty is a hero, he is a hero for an era past decadence and into decay.

-After creating a buzz at SXSW, Buzzard screens in New York on March 23 and 24 at New Directors/New Films.
+After creating a buzz at SXSW, Buzzard screened at New Directors/New Films.
+It opens in theaters March 6.

 Nicholas Elliott I associate the style of Buzzard—long static shots often lasting a whole scene—with auteurist European cinema, not with the representation of contemporary American video game culture, which I imagine as fast-paced and disjunctive.
 But your characters actually have incredible focus when they’re looking at a screen, which makes me think that your style is very appropriate.